“Thoroughly unpleasant and truly unforgettable”: Our original 1999 review of Slipknot’s debut album

 You can hear Slipknot’s hatred and frustration at their small town upbringing in every track of their debut album.
-Slipknot is the most venomous, apoplectiic and vein-poppingly furious album since Korn’s 1994 debut, and easily the best metal debut of the year.
+Slipknot is the most venomous, apoplectic and vein-poppingly furious album since Korn’s 1994 debut, and easily the best metal debut of the year.

 But nothing tops the closing track Scissors, which is one of the most genuinely terrifying pieces of music recorded in years.
-Taylor chants ‘biding my time until the time is right’, and then everyone sets about detuning at once and the track collapses into chaos.
-And when Taylor begins breathing unhinged threats into your face, it becomes the aural equivalent of having a broken pint glass held against your throat by the town psychopath.
+Corey chants ‘biding my time until the time is right’, and then everyone sets about detuning at once and the track collapses into chaos.
+And when he begins breathing unhinged threats into your face, it becomes the aural equivalent of having a broken pint glass held against your throat by the town psychopath.
 Thoroughly unpleasant and truly unforgettable.

 Forget Orgy, Videodrone, Static‑X or any of the other sick new puppies you might have heard this year.
 Slipknot is the essential sound of 1999.
 ‘You can’t kill me ’cause I’m already inside you,’ Corey gloats on opener Sic.
 One listen to Slipknot and you’ll have the horrible realisation that he’s right.